Trai Turner: Pittsburgh Steelers

 Turner signed a one-year, $3 million contract with the Pittsburgh Steelers on June 25, 2021.

 Washington Commanders

 Turner signed a one-year contract with the Washington Commanders on May 3, 2022.
 He was named the starting right guard by the start of the 2022 season.
 In Week 4, Turner was benched in favor of Saahdiq Charles with head coach Ron Rivera stating "Trai isn't quite where he needs to be yet" following the end of the game.
 After playing in a reserve role for three games straight, Turner returned as a starter in Week 8.

+New Orleans Saints

+On July 25, 2023, Turner signed a one-year deal with the New Orleans Saints.
+He suffered a torn quad three days later and was ruled out for the season.
+He was placed on injured reserve three days later.